Looking after yourself post IVF

 It goes without saying that there are a number of factors that contribute to successful treatment.
 Here we have focused in on the role that Lymphatic Drainage can play.

 But in addition, proper nutrition, appropriate exercise, and even osteopathy can all play a part.
 These are all areas in which Perea Clinic can be of assistance.
 If you would like to find out more or wish to book an appointment, do not hesitate to contact us.
 We’ll be happy to help.
-You can find us 3 mins away from Angel station in Islington.
+You can find us in Mill Hill Broadway and Islington.

 We hope this information is useful.
 If you like it, please share!